asuc-octo/berkeley-mobile-ios/README.md

 ### APIs

-* Get a Google API key through [Google Console](https://developers.google.com/maps/documentation/ios-sdk/get-api-key), enable the Google Maps and Google Places APIs, and paste it in [secret.xml](app/src/main/res/values/secret.xml)
+* Create a new project in the [Google Cloud Console](https://console.cloud.google.com)
+  * Under the APIs and Services tab, enable the Google Places API for iOS, Google Maps SDK for iOS, Google Maps Directions API, and Google Maps Geocoding API
+  * Under the Credentials tab, create an API key
+  * Paste your API key into [secret.xml](app/src/main/res/values/secret.xml)
 * We've configured this repository so that the application pulls from our sandbox backend, which just returns test data.
 If you would like access to our production backend API, please [contact us](#contact).

 ## Contributing